-The Respondent established a \$4,175 SNAP repayment claim against the Appellant due to a trafficking Intentional Program Violation (IPV).
-A reduction in eligible members of the Appellant's Assistance Group (AG) and the application of an over-issuance recoupment deduction resulted in the reduction of the Appellant's household SNAP benefits from \$402 per month to \$168 per month.
+The Respondent established a \$910 SNAP repayment claim against the Appellant due to a trafficking Intentional Program Violation (IPV).
+A reduction in eligible members of the Appellant's Assistance Group (AG), the application of an over-issuance recoupment deduction, and a change in the Standard Deduction amount applied to SNAP income resulted in the reduction of the Appellant's household's SNAP benefits from \$287 per month to \$88 per month.
 The Appellant requested a fair hearing to clarify the reason for the SNAP benefit reduction and the calculation of the repayment recoupment amount.

-Pursuant to policy, the Respondent had to show by a preponderance of evidence that the Appellant's SNAP benefit reduction was due to an IPV penalty against the Appellant and that the reduced benefit amount was properly calculated.
-Notices and testimony presented by the Respondent clearly demonstrated that the Appellant was disqualified from her AG due to a trafficking finding by IFM.
+Pursuant to policy, the Respondent had to demonstrate by a preponderance of evidence that the Appellant's SNAP benefit reduction was due to an IPV penalty against the Appellant and that the reduced benefit amount was properly calculated.
+There was no dispute regarding the Appellant's benefit amount being affected by a change in the Standard Deduction amount applied to the SNAP income.
+Notices and testimony presented by the Respondent clearly demonstrate that the Appellant was disqualified from her AG due to a trafficking finding by IFM.
 The notices and testimony identified trafficking of SNAP benefits as a form of IPV.
 During the fair hearing, the Respondent testified that although the Appellant was verbally educated by the Respondent that the reason for repayment was due to an IPV, the Repayment Agreement reads that the over-issuance and repayment are due to the Appellant's failure to report unearned income.
 Subsequent notices issued by the Respondent to the Appellant reflect that the reason for the Appellant's SNAP over-issuance repayment claim are due to a trafficking IPV.
-The Appellant did not contest that an IPV related over-issuance of SNAP benefits and subsequent disqualification penalty and repayment claim were the reasons for the reduction in the Appellant's household SNAP benefits.
+The Appellant did not contest that an IPV related over-issuance of SNAP benefits and subsequent disqualification penalty and repayment claim were reasons for the reduction in the Appellant's household's SNAP benefits.